 - makes a separation less emotionally stressful by removing the need to negotiate over as many things

-- both people considered and understood the implications of entering into the agreement
+each person considered and understood the implications of entering into the agreement, and were truly happy with it.

-- both people were honest about their wealth at the time of signing
+each person gave full disclosure about their personal wealth at the time of signing

 It will always be the case that a well written, sensible, prenuptial agreement is highly likely to influence the judge's decision as to what the final division should be.